ArakelTheDragon/Tokens/README.md

 This is the official repository for our token ecosystem, featuring:

-- **WorkTHR** on Binance Smart Chain (BEP-20)
+- **WorkTHR** on Binance Smart Chain (ERC-20)
 - **WorkTH** on MintMe Blockchain (MINTME)

 ---
+Its now possible to **buy** WorkTokens on https://cfcbazar.ct.ws

-## 🔷 WorkTHR Token (BEP-20 on BNB Chain)
+## 🔷 WorkTHR Token (ERC-20 on BNB Chain)

 WorkTHR is built using the [SalChainERC20 contract](https://github.com/ArakelTheDragon/https-github.com-ArakelTheDragon-Library_Other-SalChainERC20) as a foundation, adapted through [Remix IDE](https://remix.ethereum.org/).

-> 🧱 While the original implementation is ERC-20, WorkTHR uses the BEP-20 standard to function on the Binance Smart Chain.
+> 🧱 While the original implementation is ERC-20, WorkTHR uses the ERC-20 standard to function on the Binance Smart Chain.

 ### ⚙️ Deployment Details